MitRupeshSingh/PokerHand/README.md

 It is a poker hand project where input is taken from user in the form of "AH 2D 8S JD KD".
-Each player is provided 5 pairs of cards.
+Each player is provided 5 cards.

 We created 3 class: Card, Game and Hand.